Following this plan will prepare you for your Ironman or Half-Ironman event in 30 weeks.

 Base period consists of two cycles: Base I and Base II, with Base I lasting 12 and Base II lasting 8 weeks.
 Base period is identical for both distances.
 Specific preparation in Race Prep and Racing periods will be different.
 This plan has been used successfully by many athletes and probed for more than 10 years!

 Base I key skills in focus: endurance (short/long), power endurance, cadence, speed and fast power

 Base II key skills in focus: endurance (short/long), power endurance, fast power, speed.

 Base I period lays the foundation for the development of the most critical skill for the long-distance triathlete: Power Endurance.
-This is how we do it:
+This is how we do it in weeks 5-8:

-2) We are “back to speed” on the running track and in the pool: We do short intervals (60m and 100m running sprints and 15-25-50-100m sprints in the pool) to increase max speed and stimulate neuromuscular coordination.
+2) We continue and intensify the interval training on the running track/treadmill and in the pool: We do series of 200m sub-max sprints and series of 15-25-50-100m sprints in the pool to build max speed and stimulate neuromuscular coordination.
 Focused, quality effort is expected during these sessions.
-They are short and somewhat furious (which makes them fun as well!)

 Have fun!
 We do it because we love it!